jonsandg/TripPlanner/README.md

 go to http://localhost:8080
 ```

-### Note:
-Because of API quotas the pictures might stop loading.
-We have not noted anything else failing because of it.

 ### Information:
 The app is made with React.
 The model/state is stored in a [Baobab tree](https://github.com/Yomguithereal/baobab).

-The architecture basically works so that the react components (views) listen to the state tree.
-When the views are interacted with they fire actions which might alter the model or do something else, like logging into firebase.
+The Google Maps API is used to fetch tourist attractions and displaying their positions on a map.

+The backend is powered by Firebase.
+It's very minimal and is only in use if the user logs in with their github account to be able to save their planned trips.

+### Note:
+Because of API quotas (probably) the pictures might stop loading.
+We have not noted anything else failing because of it.